WELCOME TO ANOTHER GREAT YEAR FOR EPIC GROUP WRITERS!

 Board Member: Nicole Chen

 Also, January is a time for membership renewal and for new members to join to support all area writers.
-Please do consider becoming part of the EPIC family by going to our website at EPICgroupwriters.com and clicking on the membership button.
+Please do consider becoming part of the EPIC family by going to our website at EPICgroupwriters.org and clicking on the membership button.

 by Sandra Walker